 Since a majority of the forex market will deal with the U.S. dollar, you can imagine that many of the news reports will cause U.S. dollar-based currency pairs to spike.

 The US has the largest economy in the world, and as a result, speculators react strongly to U.S. news reports, even if it doesn’t cause a huge fundamental shift in the long run.What this means for your charts is that you will see several “spikes” even if there is a trend emerging.
 This can make it harder to spot trend or range indications.

 The day-to-day economic activities of the U.S. can keep U.S. dollar-based currencies such as EUR/USD (above) from making smooth trends.

 Conversely, we can see that during the same date range, cross currency EUR/JPY made a much, much smoother ride to the top.This was probably due to less spikes that came from U.S. data.

-So as you can see, both charts showed the euro rise during the same time period, but the one without the U.S. dollar (EUR/JPY) made for a much easier trade.
+So as you can see, both charts showed the euro rose during the same time period, but the one without the U.S. dollar (EUR/JPY) made for a much easier trade.

 Our resident currency cross monster Cyclopip caught a hundred pips by riding EUR/JPY’s trend.
 Check out how caught that move!If you are a trend-following kinda dude, then currency crosses may be easier to trade than the major pairs.